doug-martin/it/readme.md

 ###Reporters

 **It** currently has two reporters built in
   * spec
   * dotmatrix

-For the obove tests the output for spec should look as follows
+For the above tests the output for spec should look as follows

 ```
 Person